seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1095 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1096 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1089+6=1095
+//// 1090+6=1096

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 287 (2025, Wednesday, November 26th at 09:29 pm PST)
+//// File version: 288 (2025, Thursday, November 27th at 10:19 pm PST)
-//// Line count (including blank lines and compiler line): 1,154
+//// Line count (including blank lines and compiler line): 1,155

 //// ----------------------------------------------------- \\\\